kristinemlarson/gnssrefl/docs/README_vwc.md

 we have taken various steps.
 Please look to the publications [for additional details](https://www.kristinelarson.net/publications/).

+Some cautionary notes:

+- This algorithm only uses GPS satellites.
+This is because we take advantage of the repeating GPS ground track.
+There is no reason you can't use other GNSS satellites to measure soil mositure - but this code won't do it for you.

-Will your site be a good soil moisture site?
+- Will your site be a good soil moisture site?
 This is almost entirely based on how flat your site is.
 Flat is good.
 You can use a DEM, if you have it, or a photograph.

-Some cautionary notes:

 - This algorithm is currently only running for the L2C signal.
 It is **your responsbility** to make sure that your files have L2C data in them.
 While this is trivial with the RINEX 3 format, it can be very challenging to